rust-lang/api-guidelines/errors/signaling.md

 operation.
 It should provide just the `Result` version, allowing clients to use `try!` or `unwrap` instead as needed.
 This is part of the general pattern of cutting down on redundant variants by instead using method chaining.

-There is one exception to this rule, however: synchronization between threads.
-Operations on mutexes, channels, and other means of synchronization usually propagate panics by default (e.g. by poisoning the mutex) but *also* provide a means of halting the propagation by "catching" the panic.
-Since there is no way to check for panic propagation in advance (due to the race conditions inherent with these synchronization constructs), both panicking and non-panicking versions are provided.